mlab-modules/ISM02/README.md

 The module is typically used as a LoRa device and offers flexible wireless communication for various low-power, long-range applications.

 ## Applications
-- Smart meters
+- Remote sensors
 - Agricultural sensors
-- Asset tracking
+- HAB/stratospheric balloon tracking and telemetry
-- Smart cities
-- Remote control applications
+- Remote control applications (UAVs, Robots)

 ## Specifications